-DATE:
+DATE

-Mortgage Banker: Everett Financial Inc., D/B/A Supreme Lending 4050 W. Park Blvd., Suite 170 Plano, TX 75093 972-599-2457 Phone
+Mortgage Banker: Cinch Funding, LLC NMLS #2480920 4050 W. Park Blvd., Suite 110 Plano, TX 75093 972-599-2457

-Prospective Applicant: BORROWER NAME
+Prospective Applicant: Name Prospective Co-Applicant(s): NAME

-Prospective Co-Applicant: CO-BOROWER NAME

-Mailing Address: CURRENT MAILING ADDRESS
+Mailing Address: Address, City, TX ZIP

-Phone Number: BORROWER PHONE NUMBER

-Thank you for submitting your home loan application to Supreme Lending.
-We are happy to inform you that based on the information you provided, you have been conditionally qualified for a home loan!
-The mortgage terms listed below are based upon information you have provided regarding your current credit history, income assets and liabilities.
+Thank you for inquiring about your home loan financing with Cinch Funding.
+We are happy to inform you that based on the information you provided; you have been conditionally pre-qualified for a home loan!
+The mortgage terms listed below are based upon information you have provided regarding your current credit history, income, assets, and liabilities.

 Sales Price: \$ Max Loan-to-Value Ratio: %

 Loan Amount: \$ Qualifying Interest Rate: %

-Loan Type: Loan Program:
+Loan Type: Conv, FHA, VA Loan Program:

-Description: Term: Years
+Description: Fixed, ARM Term: Years

-The interest rate indicated above was used for qualifying purposes and is subject to change until the rate has been locked.
+The interest rate above was used for qualifying purposes only and cannot be guaranteed until the rate is locked with the lender.

-- > Mortgage banker has received an application from the applicant. - > Mortgage banker has reviewed the applicant's credit report and credit score. - The applicant has provided verbal information regarding income and assets, including cash for down payment and payment of closing costs and debts.
+- > The applicant has provided verbal information regarding income and assets, including cash for down payment and payment of closing costs and debts. - The mortgage banker has reviewed the applicant's credit report and credit score.

-Subject Property: TBD, TX
+Subject Property: TBD

-This is a conditional qualification for the loan.
-This is not an approval for the loan.
-Final loan application approval must be obtained from our Underwriting Department and closing will be subject to the following:
+This is a conditional pre-qualification for the loan.
+This is not an approval or commitment to lend on the terms described above.
+Final loan approval must be obtained from our Underwriting Department and closing will be subject to the following: